 What do you need to know about control valves?

 What’s a control valve?
-Before we talk about control valves themselves, we’ll go over where you apply them and why
+Before we talk about control valves themselves, we’ll go over where you apply them and why you may need them.

 What’s a control valve?